apostrophecms/launder/README.md

 ### `launder.url(s, def)`

 Attempts to ensure that `s` is a valid URL.
-This method allows only the `http:`, `https:`, `ftp:` and `mailto:` URL schemes, but does allow relative URLs, and attempts to automatically fix common user mistakes such as typing:
+This method allows only the `http:`, `https:`, `ftp:`, `mailto:`, and `tel:` URL schemes, but does allow relative URLs, and attempts to automatically fix common user mistakes such as typing:

 ```
 www.mycompany.com